mathewtrivett/gogo/README.md

 #### Placing Stones

-Players take it in turns to place stones on the intersecting lines on the board.
+Players take it in turns to place stones on the points made by intersecting lines on the board.
+When two or more of your stones connect either vertically or horizontally, they become part of a group.
+A group essentially behaves in the same way as a single stone

 #### Liberties

 The lines on the board are called liberties.
 You can think of liberties as life lines to each stone.
-When a group of a player's stones are surrounded by their opponent, they no longer have any liberties and they are taken as prisoners.
+When a group of your stones are surrounded by your opponent, that group no longer has liberties and they are taken as prisoners.

 #### Winning GoGo